Yudanova/qa-devops-bootcamp/README.md

 | 🧹 Clean project structure           | Keeps unrelated DevOps files (Jenkinsfile, docker-compose.yml) separate from tests. |
 | 🎓 Great for learning                | Helps focus on test-related logic while understanding Docker volumes.               |

 This setup is best for small, educational projects.
 In real-world pipelines, placing `requirements.txt` in the root is more common, as tools like GitHub Actions or Jenkins often expect it there.
 But for now, this is a clean and intentional approach.
-Finally I moved it to the root.
+Finally I moved it to the jenkins-docker-tests.

   ### 📆 Day 4